ankur512512/devops-springboot/README.md

 Click on `Dashboards` on the left panel and then select `Kubernetes / Compute Resources / Pod`

-Here you can monitor your pods health.
+Here you can monitor your pod's health.

 ![Alt Text](/screenshots/prometheus.png)

-You can also take a look at other dashboards as required.
+You can also take a look at other dashboards, if needed.

 ## CI-CD

 ### CI

-CI is implemented using github-actions, where every successful push to default `main` branch will trigger the CI workflow doing below steps:
+We are using the commit-id as tags for our image.
+Our github-action bot will automatically update the image tag in the [values.yaml](helm/restapi/values.yaml) file with the latest commit-id in the end, to make sure that we are using the latest docker image for our deployment.

+***Please note that PR checks and main workflow are configured to run only for changes detected in either `Dockerfile` or inside `app/**` directory as it's not desirable to build & push docker images for other changes.***

+Devs can just [create a PR](https://github.com/ankur512512/devops-springboot/pull/2) to the `main` branch which will run a [PR-check](https://github.com/ankur512512/devops-springboot/actions/runs/13883566562/job/38845258258) to build & scan the image for quick feedbacks.

+If successful & approved, the PR can be merged to trigger the main workflow which will do below:

 - Checkout repo
-- Login to Dockerhub
 - Build image
 - Run Trivy scan for vulnerabilities
+- Login to Dockerhub
 - Push image to Dockerhub

-We are using the commit-id as tags to our image.
-So, remember to always update the image tag in the [values.yaml](helm/restapi/values.yaml) file with the latest commit id, to make sure that we are using the latest docker image for our deployment.

-As we have implemented CD as well further, we are pushing to `main` branch for now.
-If we want more control we can put PR checks in place and set branch protection rules for the default branch for controlled environments.
+- Update Image Version in the HelmChart values.yaml

+This updated values.yaml will be picked up by our CD tool in next step.

 ### CD

 Continuous Deployment (CD) can be implemented using [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)

-ArgoCD which will keep scanning our repo for any changes in the helm chart and will automatically trigger a fresh deployment accordingly.
+ArgoCD will keep scanning our repo for any changes in the helm chart and will automatically trigger a fresh deployment accordingly.

 To install ArgoCD helm chart: